Kiran-Rao/kiran-rao.github.io/docs/recipes/index.md

 title: Kiran's select recipes
 ---

 Here are a few recipes that I've found and liked.
-Let me know if any of these links break at [hi@kiranrao.ca](mailto:hi@kiranrao.ca).
+Let me know if any of these links break at {% include email.html %}.

 ## Chicken